-For those who use Cloudflare for their SSL, this plugin will automatically install all needed changes as well as prevent a common problem of redirecting loops.
+For those who use Cloudflare for their SSL, this plugin will automatically install all needed changes enabling Flexible SSL on WordPress and preventing infinite redirect loops when loading WordPress sites.
 This is another one of those plugins that will make the appropriate changes once it has been installed and activated.

 WP Force SSL

 WP Force SSL is a plugin designed to prevent pages and posts from being accessed through HTTP rather than the secure HTTPS.
 It automatically redirects all traffic of your site to the correct certificate-driven content.
 This plugin will make the necessary adjustments for you.

 All of the plugins above will help you easily transition to an SSL and go from the HTTP to HTTPS protocol.
 The one you choose may be based on personal preference, ease of use, or need.